omnit3a/Hypersquit-Official/README.md

 # TODO (In order of urgency)
 -Add the ability to add comments to code (In progress)

--Add input capability to the langauge (In progress)
+-Add user input commands to the langauge (In progress)

 -Make a compiler for the language, so that it can be run independent of the java source file